matthew-brett/curious-git/curious_remotes.rst

 This command tells git to take all the information necessary to reconstruct the history of the ``master`` branch, and send it to the remote repository.
-Sure enough, we now have files in ``.git/objects`` of the backup repository:
+Sure enough, we now have the new files in ``.git/objects`` of the backup
+repository:

 .. prizeout::